cnandela/python/README.md

 # python

-Compiler vs interpreter based language
+Compiler vs interpreter based language:

 Compiler-based languages and interpreter-based languages refer to two different approaches to translating and executing high-level programming code.

 Compiler-based language:
 	•	A compiler translates the entire high-level program code into machine code (binary format) before execution.
 	•	The resulting executable machine code can be run directly by the computer's hardware.
 	•	Because the entire program is translated before execution, the execution speed is usually faster compared to interpreted languages.
 	•	Examples include C, C++, and Rust.

 Interpreter-based language:
 	•	An interpreter translates and executes the high-level program code line by line at runtime.
 	•	The code is not converted into machine code beforehand, which means the interpreter needs to be present each time the code is run.